 Paying Bills Without a Bank Account

-With no bank account available, your best option might be to take the check to the check writer’s bank.
-For example, if the check pays out of an account at Bank of America (see where to find this information), take it to a Bank of America branch to cash it.
-You might have to pay a fee if you’re not an accountholder, and the branch might refuse to cash the check.
+When you get paid with a check but don't have a bank account, you have limited options for cashing it.
+Your best option might be to take the check to the check writer’s bank.
+For example, if the check is drawn on an account at Bank of America, take it to a Bank of America branch to cash it.
+Just be aware that you might have to pay a fee if you’re not an account holder, and that the branch might refuse to cash the check.

-Storing (and Saving) Money
+Storing (and Saving)

 Sending and Receiving Money

-If you want to pay friends and family (as opposed to businesses that send you a bill), there’s good and bad news: you’ve got several non-bank options available, but many of those services require a bank account (or at least a prepaid debit card) to operate.
+If you want to pay friends and family (as opposed to businesses that send you a bill), there’s good and bad news: You’ve got several nonbank options available, but many of those services require a bank account—or at least a prepaid debit card—to operate.